el18vg/TeamProject-Angles/README.md

 ## Instructions

-- Download this code,click the green button and download zip
+- Download this code, click the green button and download zip
 - Navigate to the ```dist``` folder.
 - Open the project folder ```test-results```
 - Locate the ```filepath.txt``` file in this folder.